VisualComposer/builder/readme.txt

 == Description ==

 **Brand new Visual Composer made entirely from scratch!** No more [shortcodes] hell, content locking, or performance compromises.
-Get the best website builder for your website.
+Get the best page builder for your website.

 Visual Composer Website Builder is an intuitive drag and drop editor that gives you powerful tools and assets to create a professional WordPress site.
 Rich library of assets - Visual Composer Hub offers 250+ Templates and Elements, Add-ons, Header, Footer builder, and more.